 Part of the Elmore Five—alongside Amie, Camden, Kate, and Jackson.

-I’ve also been journeying through a middle-of-life career shift, in the meantime taking various jobs out of necessity: landscaping; tending bar; guest services at a hotel.
-Currently, I work as the Produce & Cheese Manager at Market Street Market in downtown Charlottesville.
+During this season, I’ve been journeying through a career-shift.
+Meanwhile, I've gained additional experience in hospitality and service, working various jobs out of necessity: landscaping; bar-tending; hotel guest services.
+Currently, I work as the Produce & Cheese Manager at Market Street Market in Charlottesville.

 I remain hopeful of finding a long-term vocational pathway in an institutional context like the University of Virginia, with a nonprofit organization in the Charlottesville area, or as part of a communications/media venture where I can draw upon my experience in broadcasting and my passion for writing.